viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 Terraform modules allows us to centralize the resource configuration and it makes it easier for multiple projects to re-use the terraform code for projects.

+## Choosing the Right Module ##

+Inspect the modules source code on Github or another platform.
+Clean and well-structured code is a good sign.
+Number of forks and starts of the repo.
+Modules maintained by hashicorp partner.

+** Which modules do organizations Use?**

+IN most of the scenarios, Organizations maintain their own set of modules.
+They might initially fork a modules from the terraform registry and modify it based on their use case.

+`Reference Link for Modules:` https://registry.terraform.io/search/modules?namespace=terraform-aws-modules